JBEI/edd/jbei/README.md

 versioned and distributed independently of (though coordinated with) specific application code such as EDD or ICE.

+<em>If you aren't familiar with what an [API](https://en.wikipedia
+.org/wiki/Application_programming_interface)
-If you aren't familiar with what an [API](https://en.wikipedia.org/wiki/Application_programming_interface) is, you probably shouldn't write your own code to use these scripts, or you should do so with help and with great care to avoid destroying important data.
+is, you probably shouldn't write your own code using these scripts, or <font color="red"><u>you should do so with help and with great care to avoid destroying important scientific data hosted in JBEI's web applications.</u></font>
+.</em>

 This initial version of these scripts and API's are only supported for the purpose of automating line creation in EDD.
 Feel free to write your own code against the API's defined here, but expect